JCEL Funds Five Juniata IT Students for Fledgling Business

 Techno Mango is a five-person firm comprised of students studying information technology and computer science who will provide services to local and regional clients in such areas of specialization as software development, applications, programming, coding, hardware assembly and web site design/development services.

-Techno Mango is a five-person firm comprised of students studying information technology and computer science who will provide services to local and regional clients in software development, applications, programming, coding, hardware assembly and website
+Techno Mango is a five-person firm comprised of students studying information technology and computer science who will provide services to local and regional clients in software development, applications, programming, coding, hardware assembly and website design/development services.

 The students involved in the enterprise are: Kuba, Szulaczkowski, a junior, and president of the company, from Basking Ridge, N.J.; Aimee Reinaker, a senior, and treasurer, from Danville, Pa.; Elizabeth Donovan, a junior, and secretary of the company, from Apalachin, N.Y.; Michael Cassatt, a junior from Shirleysburg, Pa.; and David Lamberson, a sophomore from Alexandria, Pa.